ffbeast/ffbeast.github.io/docs/en/joystick.md

 In case you want to have ready made device I can build FFBeast base for you.

 ### Basic version bundle
 It is the version for those who want to spend as low as possible to enter FFB world.
+Base prices for FFBeast base in bare metal look (not painted):
+   - 20Nm version is **799 Euro + Shipping**.
-The price of basic version is **899 Euro + Shipping**.
+   - 35Nm version is **899 Euro + Shipping**.
+   - 45Nm+ version available on special request.

-It includes:
+Base bundle includes:
- - FFBeast base in bare metal look(not painted).
+ - FFBeast base.
  - Single adapter of choice (either Thrustmaster style connector or adapter to VKB extender).
  - USB cable.
- - Power cable to connect PSU of your choice.
+ - Adapter to connect 2 standard laptop PSU in parallel to achieve required Amp rating. .

 {: .important }
->No PSU will be present in this bundle so you could use any PSU 12V-24V possible to deliver 15A and more.
+>No PSU will be present in this bundle so you could use any PSU 12V-24V possible to deliver 13A and more.

 ### Extended bundle
-Depending on your needs and **for additional cost**, basic bundle could be extended with different options:
+Depending on your needs basic bundle could be extended with different options(for additional price):
-- Painted enclosure (Black).
+- Powder coated enclosure (Black) for **59 Euro**.
-- Stick extenders.
-- Adapter to connect 2 standard laptop PSU in parallel to achieve required Amp rating.
-- Compatible PSUs.
+- Adjustable stick extenders for **49 Euro**.
 - USB isolator.
 - Adaptation of physical dimensions and mounting accessories for your cockpit.
 - Anything not mentioned in the list :)